amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

     <Parameter name="Cycle Macro" type="string" value="Every-5"/>
   </ParameterList>

-In this example, Checkpoint Data files are written when the cycle number is evenly divisble by 5.
+In this example, Checkpoint Data files are written when the cycle number is evenly divisible by 5.

 Visualization Data